 Identification of each account to which fills are allocated.

+Pursuant to NAL 15-68 (“Post-Trade Allocation NAL”), expiring November 15, 2017, participants must provide post-trade allocation information to the SEF for particular trades, if the SEF, at the request of the CFTC or otherwise, requests such information.

+In the course of a trade practice surveillance or market surveillance investigation into any trading activity involving post trade allocations, upon such request pursuant to condition (c) above, the SEF will ascertain whether a post-trade allocation was made, and if so, the SEF will request, obtain and review the post-trade allocation information from a Participant as part of its investigation.

 The audit trail program also includes electronic analysis capability with respect to all audit trail data in the transaction history database.
-Such electronic analysis capability ensures that the SEF has the ability to reconstruct indications of interest, requests for quotes, orders, and trades, and identify possible trading violations with respect to both customer and market abuse.
+Such electronic analysis capability ensures that the SEF has the ability to reconstruct, requests for quotes, orders, and trades, and identify possible trading violations with respect to both customer and market abuse.
 The names of the systems that the SEF uses for its electronic analysis capability are the FTSEF Real-time Alert System and the FTSEF Automated Trade Surveillance System.

 The SEF’s audit trail program safely stores all audit trail data retained in its transaction history database.
 Such safe storage capability includes the capability to store all data in the database in a manner that protects it from unauthorized alteration, as well as from accidental erasure or other loss.
-Data is retained in accordance with the recordkeeping requirements of CFTC Regulation Part 37, Core Principle 10 for swap execution facilities and the associated regulations in CFTC Regulation Part 37, Subpart K.
+Data is retained in accordance with the recordkeeping requirements of CFTC Regulation Part 37, Core Principle 10 for Swap execution facilities and the associated regulations in CFTC Regulation Part 37, Subpart K.

 The SEF will enforce its audit trail and recordkeeping requirements through at least annual reviews of all Participants to verify their compliance with the SEF’s audit trail and recordkeeping requirements.
 Such reviews will include, but are not limited to, reviews of randomly selected samples of front-end audit trail data for order routing systems; a review of the process by which user identifications are assigned and user identification records are maintained; a review of usage patterns associated with user identifications to monitor for violations of user identification rules; and reviews of account numbers and customer type indicator codes in trade records to test for accuracy and improper use.